 Also, since we know that not everybody has a gym near home, we decided to make two different routines.
 The first one can be done at the gym, and the second one, at home.

 - Stair machine.
 For those who enjoy going to the gym, the stair machine is a good option.
 You will train your legs and butt while doing some cardio, as well.
 The best part of it is that you could mix some exercises up to add more intensity.
 Start climbing facing front at a comfortable speed for eight minutes.
 Then, turn sideways and work out that way during four minutes.
 After that, turn around and climb backwards for four more minutes, and finish with a fast four minute sprint.
 When you complete this set, rest for two minutes and go for the next exercise

 - Cycling.
-It is a low impact exercise that targets your cardio condition and leg resistance.
+It is a low impact exercise that targets your cardio condition and leg resistance (hiking is a low-impact exercise as well).
 You can work out between slow, medium, fast and maximum level intervals to mix it up a little bit.
 Start cycling slowly for five minutes to warm up.
 Then, switch to medium and to fast level for one minute each.
 Repeat four times, slow down for one minute and start over.
 Once you finish it, go for the maximum level for two minutes and conclude your training with slow cooling-down cycling.

 - Jogging.
 Jogging is one of the easiest and most common exercises you could do to strengthen your legs, your butt and lift your resistance.
 All you need is a pair of running shoes and hit the road.
 For this routine, start jogging at fifty percent of your capacity and hold it for four minutes, then take it to eighty percent and hold it for three minutes.
 Repeat this until you reach twenty-one minutes, and go to the next exercise.